 AGE 15, GRADE 9 (2018)

-Despite the many challenges she faces, Cilicia remains hopeful that one day she will become a judge, citing one role model in particular: “I want to emulate one exemplary judge from our village who works in Mombasa.
+Despite the many challenges she has faced, Cilicia remains hopeful that one day she will become a judge, citing one role model in particular: “I want to emulate one exemplary judge from our village who works in Mombasa.
 He came to build a school for orphans in Migori.”
-In her free time she loves to play volleyball in school.